 At what age can I use the In Their Shoes® training?

 The training is geared towards adults and youth ages 14 and up.
 In Their Shoes: Teens and Dating Violence—Classroom Edition is mainly used with high school aged participants or older, yet the tool can be modified by the facilitator depending on the maturity and life experiences of the young people.
 If facilitating with younger participants, we recommend choosing one character, such as Elena, whose story involves issues such as sexting that may resonate with a younger audience, and walking through their story as an entire group.

 The kits are copyrighted and therefore we do not provide large amounts of text to preview.
 The facilitator’s guide that comes with the kit includes information about the simulation as well as character synopses to give the facilitator an overview.
 We are happy to provide support in preparing for a school board meeting or discuss in further detail what the content entails.
-To do so you can contact Ilene Stohl.
+To do so, contact our prevention staff.